jcornford/jcornford.github.io/_posts/2017-01-02-lines of best fit.md

 Fitting a line of best-fit **is an example of Machine Learning**.
 It is also considered by many to be a basic thing that you can just "do" when plotting data - a problem to be laid firmly at Excel's feet.
 It's not basic or simple, and shouldn't be considered so.
-However, as a first year graduate student, newly obssesed with python and late to make figures for a lab presentation, this didn't matter to me.
-I just wanted to have graphs with nice lines...

-So this first post is for the me of four years ago, with two aims:
+That said, this first post has two basic aims:

-1. Simply give some simple code to make some lines
+1. Give some simple code to make some lines
-2. Spark an interest and understanding of why **aim 1.** just isn't a good idea
+2. Spark an interest and understanding of why **aim 1** in isolation isn't a particularly good idea

 ## Give me a straight line already: